belligerentcrow/revy-soupbot/README.md

 ## **to be implemented/improved**

 - mangas will return the cover of the first volume!
-- a welcome message when users log in for the first time
 - something something "you have submitted to the mortifying ordeal of being known" (thanks theo)
 - memes